WICG/view-transitions/explainer.md

 https://user-images.githubusercontent.com/93594/141104275-6d1fb67a-2f73-41e4-9cef-14676798223b.mp4

-Aside from the root, an element offered for a transition has the following restrictions:
+An element offered for a transition has the following restrictions:

 - [`contain: paint`](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) which ensures that the element is the containing block for all positioned descendants and generates a stacking context.
 This implies that the child content will be clipped to the context-box but it can be expanded using ['overflow-clip-margin'](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-clip-margin).
 Being a stacking context and a containing block allows the element to be treated as a single unit, whereas paint containment simplifies implementation.
 - [`break-inside: avoid`](https://developer.mozilla.org/en-US/docs/Web/CSS/break-inside) which disallows fragmentation ensuring the element content is a single rect, i.e., it doesn't break across lines or columns, again allowing the element to be treated as a single unit.